mufflyt/tyler/README.md

 1) Gather all the physician data that is needed:
      * Search by subspecialty taxonomy: `tyler::search_and_process_npi`
      * Search by physician name: `tyler::search_and_process_npi`
-     * Merge these two physician data sources together.  `exploratory/Workforce/subspecialists_only`
+     * Merge these two physician data sources together.
+See the code at: `exploratory/Workforce/subspecialists_only`
      * Complete the gender for all physicians: `tyler::genderize_physicians`
      * Add in the physician age from healthgrades.com: ??????
      *